gyulanemeth/bluefox.email/email-marketing-concepts/strategy/target-audience.md

 ## From Audience to Segments

 A target audience is the broad group your whole email program is designed for.
-Within that group, [list segmentation](/email-marketing-concepts/list-management/) splits subscribers further — by behavior, engagement level, or lifecycle stage — so individual campaigns can be even more relevant.
+Within that group, [list segmentation](/email-marketing-concepts/list-management/) splits subscribers further, by behavior, engagement level, or lifecycle stage, so individual campaigns can be even more relevant.
 Getting the audience definition right first makes segmentation far more effective, since you're refining an already-coherent group instead of guessing at who belongs together.

 ## Related Content